| Title: | 'ForLion' Algorithm to Find D-Optimal Designs for Experiments |

 multinomial logit model link function name "baseline", "cumulative", "adjacent", or"continuation", default to be "continuation" |

-EU_x U matrix for calculation the Expectation of Fisher information matrix at x_i
+EU_x E(U) matrix for calculation the expected of Fisher information matrix at x_i

-EW ForLion algorithm to find EW D-optimal design for GLM models with mixed factors, reference: .
+EW ForLion algorithm to find EW D-optimal design for GLM models with mixed factors.
+Reference Section 3 of Lin, Huang, Yang (2025).
 Factors may include discrete factors with finite number of distinct levels and continuous factors with specified interval range (min, max), continuous factors, if any, must serve as main-effects only, allowing merging points that are close enough.Continuous factors first then discrete factors, model parameters should in the same order of factors.

 n.factor |